jonatan-roytgarts/reddit-clone/README.md

 Reddit forum replica coded in Django.

 # running the server
-in the terminal type: `python3 manage.py runserver`
+In the terminal type: `python3 manage.py runserver`

 # browse
-in the browser type: `localhost:8000`
+In the browser type: `localhost:8000`